Egyptian Alabaster Canopic Jar

 Medium: Alabaster

-Of broad-shouldered ovoid form, the four columns of incised inscription including the owner’s name and that of the falcon-headed Son of Horus Qebehusenuef, protector of the intestines, the lid in the form of baboon- headed Hapy, not belonging to the jar but probably from the same original set, the details of mouth and nose incised.
+This exceptional canopic jar of broad-shouldered ovoid form, features four columns of incised inscription which include the owner’s name and that of the falcon-headed Son of Horus Qebehusenuef, protector of the intestines.
+The lid is in the form of the baboon- headed Hapy which does not belong to the jar but probably comes from the same original set.
+The head is finely modeled with incised details of Hapy’s mouth and nose.

 John Lindquist (1890-1980), Boston, Massachusetts, acquired prior to 1976 inherited from the above by the present owner